 MMB is a community of researchers working on diverse aspects of migration and mobilities.
 We do not currently offer a specific postgraduate programme but if this is something you’re interested in we’d love to hear from you.
 For now, if you would like to study a PhD or MRes on this subject at Bristol you need to apply to a specific school or department.
 While based there you can become a member of MMB, benefiting from our events and publications and from collaborating with other members.

 The department or school to which you apply depends on the kind of research you’re interested in and on the affiliation of the person you would like as your primary supervisor.
-PhD students at Bristol tend to have more than one supervisor so you might, for example, have a primary supervisor in the School for Sociology, Politics and International Studies (SPAIS) and a second from the Law Faculty.
+PhD students at Bristol tend to have more than one supervisor so you might, for example, have a primary supervisor in the School for Sociology, Politics and International Studies (SPAIS) and a second from the Bristol Law School.

 You may also find a supervisor through one of the following PhD programmes – housed in specific schools and departments – which may also be of relevance to those interested in migration and mobility related topics (N.B. this list is by no means exhaustive):

 - Global Political Economy

 - Social Policy

 The kind of project you want to research also determines the most suitable funding to apply for.
 If you want to be based in the Social Sciences, for example, you might apply to the ESRC for funding (via the South West Doctoral Training Partnership); if you are based in Arts, your best bet would be the AHRC.
 These are the two most prominent funders for PhDs based within the UK, though other sources of funding (for example, University Scholarships) are also available.

 N.B.
 Some funding deadlines can be as early as December, months before the PhD admission deadline itself.
 Also note that international students are not always eligible for ESRC or AHRC grants so it is important to research funding options within the university as well as from trusts and governments in your home countries.